-If the College determines that in cannot maintain a reporter's and/or victim's confidentiality, the College will inform that individual prior to disclosing their identity and starting an investigation.
+If the College determines that it cannot maintain a reporter's and/or victim's confidentiality, the College will inform that individual prior to disclosing their identity and starting an investigation.
 If the College determines that it can respect a victim's request for confidentiality, the College will also take immediate action as necessary to protect and assist the victim.

-A complainant may also make a report directly to the Title IX Coordinator or a Deputy Title IX Coordinator:
+A complainant may also make a report directly to the Title IX Coordinator:

-Carmen Phelps, Title IX Coordinator La Plata Campus CC Building, Room 208 Phone: 301-934-7658 Email: cphelps@csmd.edu
+Kevin Hunter CC Building, Room 208 Phone: 301-934-7891

+Email: krhunter@csmd.edu